Hoohm/dropSeqPipe/README.md

 Once everything is in place, you can run the pipeline using the following command:

-`python3 dropSeqPip -f /path/to/your/samples/ -c /path/to/local/config/file.yaml -m mode`
+`dropSeqPip -f /path/to/your/samples/ -c /path/to/local/config/file.yaml -m mode`

 You can choose from four different modes to run: